cunhaw/busroutes/README.md

-busroutes
+﻿busroutes
 =========

-Simple application which searches some routes and timetables of Florianópolis's public transportation
+Simple application which searches some routes and timetables of Florianópolis's public transportation.

+Test.